Currently visiting at the

 * Furey, Standard model physics from an algebra?, PhD thesis, 2016

-In chapter 3, it is shown that each of the Lorentz representations of the standard model (scalars, left- and right-handed Weyl spinors, Dirac spinors, Majorana spinors, four-vectors, and the field strength tensor) can be identified as invariant subspaces of the complex quaternions.
-This extends the early 1937 work of A. Conway .
+In chapter 3, it is shown that each of the Lorentz representations of the standard model (scalars, left- and right-handed Weyl spinors, Dirac spinors, Majorana spinors, four-vectors, and the field strength tensor) can be identified as special invariant subspaces of the complex quaternions.
+This work extends beyond the early 1937 paper of A. Conway .
 Specifically, the new finding is that each of the standard model's Lorentz representations generalize, in their own way, the notion of a left ideal.

 * Furey, Charge quantization from a number operator, Phys.Lett.B, 742 (2015) 195-199